 - It’s more accessible.
 Looking at stores around the country, chuck roast is one of the most common cuts with the correct amount of fat.

-One of the best parts of working with chuck roast is the lack of preparation.
+One of the best parts of working with a chuck roast is the lack of preparation.
 Most of the time you can simply remove the chuck roast from the wrapped package, pat it dry, and it’s ready to go.
 Sometimes there could be some silverskin or intermuscular fat on the outside that requires a little trimming.

 The intermuscular fat is the thick band of fat running through the center of the chuck roast.
 This type of fat does not render down completely and tends to end up slightly chewy if you try to eat it.
 Chuck roast is comprised of a few different muscles, and this fat holds everything together.